15 Best Hikes in Sydney (From Bush to Coast)

 Narrabeen Lakes

-The scenic Narrabeen Lagoon Trail is a stunning 8.4 km circuit track around Narrabeen Lakes on Sydney’s northern beaches.
+The Narrabeen Lagoon Trail is a picturesque 8.4 km circuit around Narrabeen Lakes, located on Sydney’s northern beaches.

-Narrabeen Lakes is also called Narrabeen Lagoon because the lake is essentially a coastal lagoon, separated from the sea on the other side of Ocean Street.
+Narrabeen Lakes, often called Narrabeen Lagoon, is essentially a coastal lagoon, separated from the sea by Ocean Street.

 Distance: 8.4 km (circuit)